-- All personal electronic equipment not related to testing (e.g., cell phones, personal document scanners, eBooks, electronic pens, smart watches, tablets; refer to Section 2.2.1 for exceptions) - Any resource (e.g., books, dictionaries, posters, models, graphs, displays, teaching aids) that defines, explains, illustrates terminology or concepts, or otherwise provides unauthorized assistance with the content being assessed during testing.
-Refer to the MAAAM for additional information on approved resources for a student with a disability or a Multilingual Learner. - Any Mathematics reference sheet not provided in the testing platform or by the STC - Any manipulative not approved through a unique accommodation request prior to testing (refer to Section 6.2 for more information) - May be allowable if listed in the student's IEP or 504 plan.
-Unique accommodation requests must be submitted no later than 6 weeks before the opening of the state testing window.
+- All personal electronic equipment not related to testing (e.g., cell phones, iPods, personal document scanners, eBooks, electronic pens, smart watches, Bluetoothenabled headphones or earbuds; refer to Section 2.2.1 for exceptions) - Any resource (e.g., books, dictionaries, posters, models, graphs, displays, teaching aids) that defines, explains, illustrates terminology or concepts, or otherwise provides or facilitates unauthorized assistance with the content being assessed during testing.
+Refer to the MAAAM for additional information on approved resources for a student with a disability or a Multilingual Learner.

+- Any Mathematics reference sheet not provided in the testing platform or by the STC - Any manipulative not approved through the IEP, 504 Plan, or unique accommodation request prior to testing. - A unique accommodation must be submitted with documentation no later than 6 weeks before the opening of the state testing window.
 Check with your LAC for specific dates.